Super Junior-T

-Super Junior-T released their debut CD single on 23 February 2007 the short span of their career before they were announced to be on hiatus in 2008.
-The single "Rokuko" was Korea's sixteenth best-selling record and the number one best-selling single of 2007, according to the Music Industry Association of Korea.
-In November 2008, the subgroup made their debut in Japan with released the Japanese version of "Rokuko".
+Super Junior-T released their debut single "Rokuko" on 23 February 2007.
+Their debut single was listed as Korea's sixteenth best-selling record and the number one best-selling single of 2007, according to the Music Industry Association of Korea.
+In November 2008, the unit debut in Japan with released the Japanese version of "Rokuko".

 History

 Pre-debut

 Noticing the dying trend of trot music, Lee Soo Man decided to revive the style by producing an idol band that capitalizes this genre.
-Three months before Super Junior-T's official debut, they performed "Don't Go Away" at the M.NET/KM Music Festival on November 25, 2006 with Super Junior's Donghae.
+Three months prior Super Junior-T's official debut, they first performance the song "Don't Go Away" at the M.NET KM Music Festival on November 25, 2006 along with Super Junior's Donghae.

 2007: Commercial success

 In early February, SM Entertainment made the official announcement of a second Super Junior subgroup, Super Junior-T. The group released their debut single "Rokuko" on February 23, 2007 and on February 25, 2007, they officially debuted on SBS' Popular Songs, performing "Rokuko" and "First Express" with famous trot singer Bang Shilyi.
 The debut was also marked as Heechul's comeback performance after his injury from a car accident that occurred in August 2006.

 "Rokuko" topped music charts three days after release.
 Two months later, the single topped Thailand-based music stations and remained in the same position for several weeks.
 By the end of 2007, the single sold almost 46,000 copies and was Korea's best-selling single of the year.

 Two months later, Leeteuk, Shindong, and Eunhyuk were injured in a car accident, and all of Super Junior-T's schedules were completely canceled for two months.
 However, pre-recorded performances, such as the group's parody Palace T, continued to air on television and their single continued to top music charts.
 Schedules resumed in June, but only lasted a month.